The J.L. Bedsole Scholars Program Recommended Links

 The Smith Scholarship Foundation is available to high school seniors residing and attending school in the state of Alabama who have a minimum "C" average and documented community and civic-related activities.
 Preference is given to those high school seniors who will be the first in their family to attend college.
 Like the J.L.
 Bedsole Scholarship, The Smith Scholarship Foundation is a need-based award.

 The McNair Scholarship is geared for undergraduates who are first-generation college students from low-income families.
 The scholarship encourages graduate studies by involving students in research-oriented projects.
 Emphasis is placed on teaching research techniques critical to doctoral level success.
 It includes a $2,800 stipend for a research internship.
-In the state of
+In the state of Alabama, McNair Programs are offered through The University of Alabama Birmingham and The University of Alabama.

-The Truman Scholarship is highly competitive and is awarded to college juniors wishing to attend professional or graduate school in preparation for careers in public service areas such as government, nonprofit organizations, public or private primary and secondary schools.
+is highly competitive and is awarded to college juniors wishing to attend professional or graduate school in preparation for careers in public service areas such as government, nonprofit organizations, public or private primary and secondary schools.
 The award is $30,000.
 Students cannot apply directly for this scholarship but must be nominated through their college; therefore, contact your college's financial aid dept. for more information.
 Check out their website at www.truman.gov.

 Each February, 20 undergraduates are named to the All-USA College Academic Team, sponsored by USA Today.
 Team members are featured in USA Today's Life section, and they receive a trophy and a $2,500 cash award.
 Full-time undergraduates with excellent academic records who have also used their abilities and talents to benefit society may apply.